 - In October 2006, Environmental Health Perspectives published the mini-monograph “Ethics in Children's Environmental Health Research,” based on a papers submitted to a symposium hosted by the Childr en 's Environmental Health Network.

 - Ethical Considerations for Research on Housing-Related Health Hazards Involving Children, a study published by the National Academy of Sciences and funded by the U.S. Department of Housing and Urban Development, the Environmental Protection Agency and the Centers for Disease Control and Prevention, explores the ethical issues posed when conducting research designed to identify, understand, or ameliorate housing-related health hazards among children.
-View a four-page Report Brief (PDF) on the study from September 2005.
+View the executive summary (PDF) on the study from September 2005.

 - OCHP sponsors projects that result in papers, reports, and studies on children's environmental health.
 View the papers, reports, and studies, listed in chronological order from the most recent.

 is a participant

 for the Protection of Children's Environmental Health .